Calmer Mealtimes and More Adventurous Eaters

 Would you like more support?

-Click Get Support to provide your details to our Care Support Team who will match your needs with the appropriate level of support.
+Click Get Support to match your needs with the appropriate level of support.

 If you are concerned about your child’s food intake, eating behaviours, growth or nutrition-related health, contact a GP, paediatrician or Accredited Practising Dietitian who can provide a comprehensive assessment that considers your child’s medical history, eating patterns including mealtime experiences, physical activity and genetic factors.